Kritagya-web/AWS-EKS-Infrastructure-Automation-using-Terraform/README.md

 ---

-# Author
-Harsh Soni
-Let's connect and discuss more about Terraform, AWS, and DevOps!
----

 ## Credit

 This project was **inspired** by the amazing idea of [Harsh Soni](https://github.com/iam-harshsoni).
 A huge thanks for sharing the quality videos and resources with the community!